British Literature EVP (ENGL400e)

 American Literature (ENGL300)

-ENGL 400 explores great British Literature, from Beowulf through Chaucer, Shakespeare, Milton, Donne, Swift, Tennyson, Hopkins, et al, into the 20th century.
-This is a rich and challenging course intended to develop critical thinking and aid student transition into post-secondary studies by interpreting, analyzing, synthesizing and evaluating literature.
+This course explores great works of British Literature, from Beowulf through Chaucer, Shakespeare, Milton, Donne, Swift, Tennyson, and Hopkins, on into the 20th century.
+This is a rich and challenging course intended to develop critical thinking and aid student transition into post-secondary studies by interpreting, analyzing, synthesizing, and evaluating literature.

 *As part of the EVP program, this course will have a live class requirement once a week at a set time; please see the website for time choices.
 This live class will include teaching, discussion with classmates from around the world, demonstrations, questions and answers, and other aspects of a live classroom.
 Students will have weekly due dates and stay on a traditional coursework schedule.